OlgaNazarenko/WebPy_HW10/README.md

 * You can go to the page of each author without user authentication
 * All quotes are viewable without user authentication
 * Pagination.
 These are the next and previous buttons
-* Converting data from MongoDB to Django objects and storing them in SQLite.
+* To convert data from MongoDB to Django objects and store them in SQLite.
 In order to check if it works, the following should be performed:
      1. Launch an interactive Python shell from a terminal:&nbsp;&nbsp;&nbsp;&nbsp;